Here are two actions you can take to help protect West Virginia’s environment!

 Did you know that West Virginia has over 173,000 acres of unreclaimed mineland?
 This is land left behind after coal companies have mined our mountains.
 West Virginia has a long way to go to restore the viability of abandoned mine lands which is important to improve water quality, revitalize landscapes, and create jobs and economic development in coal communities.

 Currently, reclamation liabilities far exceed the money available and this crisis could end up costing state taxpayers over $1 billion.
-As a solution to the problem, legislators passed SB1, which will use $50 million in taxpayers dollars to prop up the riskiest coal companies, passing the responsibility on to West Virginia citizens.
+As a solution to the problem, legislators passed SB1, which will use $50 million in taxpayer dollars to prop up the riskiest coal companies, passing the responsibility on to West Virginia citizens.
 This number is likely just a starting point.

 What Can You Do?
 Urge your legislators to address this crisis without gauging taxpayers.
 Please email your lawmakers (see sample message below)!!